Bachelor of Engineering (Automation and Robotics Engineering) (Co-op) Pathway for Electromechanical Engineering

 This program provides you with learning opportunities through industrial and/or applied research placements.
 A comprehensive final year project tied to the needs of industry exists to challenge you, presenting the opportunity to test and further develop knowledge and skills.

 Students also gain real-world experience through a paid co-operative education (co-op) work term(s) (see Additional Information for more details).
 Please note that places in the co-op work term(s) are subject to availability and academic eligibility.
-Please note that admission to a co-op program does not guarantee a co-op placement.
+Please note admission to a co-op program does not guarantee a co-op placement.

 There is a wide variety of work opportunities for you after graduation.
 As a graduate of this degree, you may find employment opportunities in sectors such as: